What is the difference between policy, act, and legislation in Australia?

 A policy is a plan of action to address an issue.
 Political parties develop policies about issues which they think are important in Australia.

 A law passed by the Australian Parliament is called an Act of Parliament.
-Laws start as bills – proposed laws – which put policies into action.
+Laws start as bills – proposed laws – that plan to put policies into action.
 Bills are considered by the Parliament, and if passed, are signed into law by the Governor-General.
-Laws are often called legislation.
+Legislation is a general term for the laws or Acts made by Parliament.

 From policy to law